How Education Amplifies Social Impact: A Framework for Sustainable Change

 That’s the power of this amazing innovation community.

 The underlying ecosystem capable of solving energy poverty is beginning to emerge.
-And whether it is learning through action with volunteering, or solar-powered learning to become tomorrow’s leaders, education is going to be the key force for this community to grow. ●
+And whether it is learning through action with volunteering, or social STEM classes shaping tomorrow’s leaders, education is going to be the key force for this community to grow. ●